Psychopathic Personality Inventory: Use of coldheartedness

 Although independent analyses of the PPI's factor structure have shown support for the validity of the new 2-factor model, there is some data that suggests that a 3-factor model may be better.
 Many analyses of the PPI tend to exclude coldheartedness and focus only on FD and SCI, but some studies have shown the two factors to be less statistically reliable when coldheartedness is not also considered separately.
 Thus, some researchers are starting to use it as a distinct third factor in their analyses, as such meanness was a central part of Cleckley's conceptualization of a psychopath (see The Mask of Sanity).
 Coldheartedness has also been shown to be distinct from the other two factors when comparing across other personality models, such as the Five-factor model (FFM).
 In particular, coldheartedness has significantly negative correlations with the openness and agreeableness dimensions of the FFM.

 In 2015, researchers from Baylor University proposed the connection between psychopaths' coldheartedness and their inability to “catch” the contagious yawning.
 Those who had more psychopathic qualities were less likely to yawn while watching the yawning clip.

 Relationship to other psychopathy theories

 The fearless dominance and self-centered impulsivity factors are similar to the concepts of primary and secondary psychopathy.
-Like primary psychopathy, FD traits are related to a lack of emotional responsivity but accurate perception of those emotions in others.
+Like primary psychopathy, FD traits are related to a lack of emotional responsivity but accurate perception of emotions in others.
 Conversely, secondary psychopathy and SCI traits are related to difficulties in both emotional perception and control of negative emotional responses, such as anxiety, irritation, and aggressiveness.